LucasSte/MLX-vs-Pytorch/README.md

 ### Additional settings

-The `lm_train.py` benchmark needs the `PYTORCH_MPS_HIGH_WATERMARK_RATIO` environment variable set to zero when used with pytorch.
+The `lm_train.py` benchmark needs the `PYTORCH_MPS_HIGH_WATERMARK_RATIO` environment variable set to zero when used with PyTorch.

-The `whisper_inference` benchmark only works with the latest commit from the Pytorch repository, so build it from sources to run this benchmark.
+The `whisper_inference` benchmark only works with the latest commit from the PyTorch repository, so build it from sources to run this benchmark.

 ##  Details about each benchmark